DASSL/ClassDB/docs/Activity-Logging.md

 - `logging_collector` = `'off'`

+In order for settings to take effect, the `#` character, if present, should be removed from the start of the line containing the setting.
 The location of the data directory can be found with the following command:
 ```sql
 SHOW data_directory;
 ```